-What if I could write a concerto where it is the job of the soloist to support the orchestra as much as the orchestra supports the soloist?
+What if there was a concerto where the job of the soloist was to support the orchestra as much as the orchestra supported the soloist?

-This is the question I asked that led to the creation of Concerto for You.
-In a typical concerto, the soloist performs with dazzling virtuosity for the audience, while an entire orchestra looks at their back.
+This is the question that led to the creation of Concerto for You.
+In a typical concerto, the soloist performs with dazzling virtuosity for the audience, while an entire orchestra sits in the background, staring at their back.
 I wanted to try something different in this piece.

-For the orchestra, I chose to work with musicians who haven’t yet made the agreements professional musicians have made — and so I turned to students, and specifically those whose passion for music wasn’t a drive to beat one another out at competitions, but a desire to connect to one another through the very music they played.
+For this experiment to work, I wanted to find musicians who hadn’t yet experienced a traditional concerto setting, and hadn’t yet made the agreements professional musicians have made — and so I turned to students, and specifically those for whom music was a passion, a means for connection rather than competition.

 (see video at top of page)